 - have your payment cancelled if you get a third penalty.

 If you do the right thing for 3 months, you’ll return to the green zone with no demerits.

 What other penalties apply

 You could have your payment cancelled if you get a work refusal or unemployment failure.
 This applies even if you don’t have any demerits.
 These cancellations don’t affect family payments.
 These 2 failures don’t apply if you’re taking part in ParentsNext.

 Work refusal failure

 You may get a work refusal failure if you don’t do either of these:

-A work refusal failure means your payment will be cancelled for 4 weeks.
+A work refusal failure means your payment will be cancelled.

 You may get an unemployment failure if you either: